 - pain or burning sensation while urinating

-Hydrocodone also has the potential to cause weak or shallow breathing, so people with asthma or a respiratory condition should check with their doctor about other forms of treatment.
+Hydrocodone also has the potential to cause weak or shallow breathing, so people with asthma, sleep apnea, or other respiratory conditions should check with a doctor about other forms of treatment.

 Hydrocodone is an addictive drug, so it is not uncommon for people to misuse it or consume more than the prescribed dose.

-One condition that can occur in people who misuse opioids, including hydrocodone, is
+Another condition that may occur in people who misuse opioids, including hydrocodone, is

 If a person misuses hydrocodone by taking it via the nose, it can cause them to lose their sense of smell.
 Snorting the drug can also lead to nosebleeds, congestion, and frequent sinus infections.

 The length of time that hydrocodone stays in the body varies from person to person.
 This is due to factors such as age, genetics, and the frequency of intake.
-In general, one dose takes at least 18–24 hours to leave the body.
+Generally, one dose takes at least 18–24 hours to leave the body.

-There are certain risks associated with hydrocodone, especially in the case of long term use.
-People on hydrocodone treatment should take it as their doctor has instructed and report any side effects.
+There are certain risks associated with hydrocodone, especially in the case of long-term use.
+People on hydrocodone treatment should take it as a doctor instructs and report any side effects.